The Consequences of Littering and Fly-tipping

 However, the responsibility does not lie solely with the local governments.
 Community members must also step up.
 Encourage your friends and family to utilise available waste facilities and participate in discussions about cleanliness.
 Community commitment is vital for making real progress.

-Enforcement plays a vital part as a deterrent but sadly Peterborough seems to be failing in prosecutions as the DEFRA data suggests.
+Enforcement plays a vital part as a deterrent, but sadly, Peterborough seems to be failing in prosecutions, as the DEFRA data suggests.

 Community Clean-Up Initiatives